BJP leaders criticise Siddaramaiah for allegedly visiting temple after eating non-veg food | Politics

 ''Siddaramaiah or anyone should not hurt the feelings of the faithful.
 If you (Siddaramaiah) have guts, eat pork and visit a mosque,'' he challenged.

-Accusing Siddaramaiah of trying to hurt sentiments of the people, Member of Parliament Mysuru-Kodagu Pratap Simha, pointed to an earlier incident by alleging that as the then chief minister he had offered customary floral tributes to Goddess Chamundeshwari, the reigning deity of Mysuru, during the Dasara 'jamboo savari' procession, after eating non-veg food.
+Accusing Siddaramaiah of trying to hurt sentiments of the people, Member of Parliament Mysuru-Kodagu Pratap Simha pointed to an earlier incident by alleging that as the then chief minister he had offered customary floral tributes to Goddess Chamundeshwari, the reigning deity of Mysuru, during the Dasara 'jamboo savari' procession, after eating non-vegetarian food.

-''He did this in 2017, I'm a witness to it...thereafter, he lost power and could not offer floral tributes from next year,'' Simha said, as he addressed Siddaramaiah as 'Siddu Sultan' and accused him of appeasement politics.
+''He did this in 2017, I'm a witness to it...thereafter, he lost power and could not offer floral tributes from the following year,'' Simha said, as he addressed Siddaramaiah as 'Siddu Sultan' and accused him of appeasement politics.

-State BJP Vice President B Y Vijayendra, targeting Siddaramaiah, said people may have freedom to choose their food, but there is culture and tradition in the southern state and people here respect and follow certain religious practices.
+State BJP Vice President B Y Vijayendra, targeting Siddaramaiah, said people may have freedom to choose their food, but there is a culture and tradition in the southern state where people respect and follow certain religious practices.

 ''Those in big positions should not behave or make statements that hurt sentiments of people,'' he said.

-Siddaramaiah, the leader of opposition in the state assembly, on Sunday said he is a non-vegetarian and it is his food habit, and questioned as to whether the God has said what to eat and what not to before visiting temples.
+Siddaramaiah, the leader of opposition in the state assembly, on Sunday said he is a non-vegetarian and it is his food habit, and questioned whether God has proclaimed what to eat and what not to before visiting temples.

 ''I had lunch at a guest house...
 Has God prescribed any specific food?...
 It seems one can consume meat during the night and visit temples the next morning, but should not visit a temple in the same evening,'' he remarked.

-Meanwhile, reacting to BJP's attack, former MLC and Congress leader in Kodagu district Veena Acchaiah has said Siddaramaiah did not have non-vegetarian food the day he visited the temple.
+However, state Congress president D K Shivakumar not wanting to comment on the controversy said, ''You (media) should talk to him (Siddaramaiah)...
+I don't know about it.''
+Meanwhile, reacting to BJP's attack, former MLC and Congress leader in Kodagu district Veena Acchaiah, who was at the place where the senior leader ate food, has said Siddaramaiah did not have non-vegetarian food the day he visited the temple.

 ''It is true there was chicken curry.
 But Siddaramaiah had Coorg's special bamboo shoot curry and akki rotti,'' she has said.

-Jumping to his father's defence, Siddarmaiah's son and Congress MLA Yatindra Siddaramaiah said the BJP was creating unnecessary issues and asserted that everyone has a right over the choice of food.
+Jumping to his father's defence, Siddaramaiah's son and Congress MLA Yatindra Siddaramaiah said the BJP was creating unnecessary issues and asserted that everyone has a right over the choice of food.

-State Congress Working President Dhruvanarayan said the ruling party is trying to cover up its failures by raising trivial issues, instead of concentrating on addressing the concerns of the people.
+State Congress Working President R Dhruvanarayana said the ruling party is trying to cover up its failures by raising trivial issues, instead of concentrating on addressing the concerns of the people.

-He said the BJP was trying to malign Siddaramaiah with false propaganda, as it feared his popularity.
+He said the BJP was trying to malign Siddaramaiah with false propaganda as the ruling party feared his popularity.

-Earlier too, Siddarmaiah as CM had been in the middle of a similar controversy in 2017, when he reportedly visited the Sri Kshetra Dharmasthala Manjunatheshwara temple in Dharmasthala of Dakshina Kannada district after consuming a meal of fish fry and country chicken.
+Earlier too, Siddaramaiah as Chief Minister had been in the middle of a similar controversy in 2017, when he reportedly visited the Sri Kshetra Dharmasthala Manjunatheshwara temple in Dharmasthala of Dakshina Kannada district after consuming a meal of fish fry and country chicken.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)